Updated July 2018

-Two newest additions to Athen's specialty coffee map
+Newest addition to Athen's specialty coffee map

 Handpickers Coffee Roasters

 In August 2016 I met Alexandros at Nomad, where he was working as a roaster at the time.
 One year later I had the pleasure to see him again at his newly opened specialty coffee shop and roastery in Tavros district.
 Handpickers is a passion project he runs together with his partner Natalie and friend Dimitris.
 Both Alexandros and Dimitris have won several national coffee competitions and bring many years of experience to the table.
-You could really feel that they put their hearts into this place and I've seldom experienced such hospitality!
+I could really feel that they put their hearts into this place and have seldom experienced such hospitality!

 177 78 Athens Tavros

 Peek a Bloom

 The second venture by the masterminds behind Mind the Cup in Peristeri is a treat for all senses.
 Conveniently located close to Syntagma square in the center of Athens this cafe starts you off with breakfast in the morning and gets you through the night by serving fancy cocktails while looking plain gorgeous.

 The person smiling at you on the picture above is Nikos, barista and roaster at Peek a Bloom, who had already been with the Mind the Cup family before building up this new cafe.
 That very day we met I was lucky to be surrounded by 3 latte art champions!
 Nikos had won the 2015 Latte Art Championships in Greece, Arnon Thitiprasert, who is the World Latte Art Champion 2017, was visiting from Thailand and Michalis Karagiannis was runner up at the same competition.
 When the latter two were deep in latte art discussions I picked Nikos brain about the coffee menu.